Take in a bit of the natural world in the city at these great nature reserves you never even knew existed.

 The Lines Way

-Ever imagine a four mile stretch of old railway lines could be transformed into a cool access point to some fine nature reserves?
+Ever imagine a four-mile stretch of old railway lines could be transformed into a cool access point to some fine nature reserves?
 Well, it has been and The Lines Way is a remarkable example of making use of old surroundings.
-The rails have been taken off to form a footpath instead and while you pass through the old arches there’s an abundance of wildlife and greenery either side of you and routes through to Letchmire Pastures, Hollinghurst Wood, Owl Wood and Pit Plantation and Townclose Hills.
+The rails have been taken off to form a footpath instead and as you pass through the old arches there’s an abundance of wildlife and greenery either side of you.
+There are also routes through to four of the above nature reserves – Letchmire Pastures, Hollinghurst Wood, Owl Wood and Pit Plantation and Townclose Hills.